andrewparry/wordez/README.md

 At the end of the game there is an option to copy the game result to the clipboard, and a second option to restart the game.

 ## Setup & Build
-The game was developed, built and tested in an Ubuntu Linux environment.
+* The game was developed, built and tested in an Ubuntu Linux environment, utilizing the wxWidgets UI library on GTK3.
 While build instructions are provided for the Mac and Windows, the project was not built or tested on those platforms.
 I am happy to receive any feedback for improvement to enable cross platform builds.
 # Dependencies
 * cmake >= 3.11
   * All OSes: [click here for installation instructions](https://cmake.org/install/)
 * make >= 4.1 (Linux, Mac), 3.81 (Windows)